mfm511/GCDassignment1/README.md

 ### Signal Tables

 <ol>
-Consists of nine inertial signal tables with 129 columns each.
-The tables are listed below.
+<b>Consists of nine inertial signal tables with 129 columns each.
+The tables are listed below.</b>

 <li> body_acc_x - The body acceleration signal in X - axis obtained by subtracting the gravity from the total acceleration. </li>
 <li> body_acc_y - The body acceleration signal in Y - axis obtained by subtracting the gravity from the total acceleration. </li>
 <li> body_acc_z - The body acceleration signal in Z - axis obtained by subtracting the gravity from the total acceleration. </li>